cocos/cocos-docs/en/asset-workflow/prefab.md

 After editing, click the **Save** button on the top of the **Scene** panel to save the edited prefabs, and then click the **Close** button to exit prefab editing mode and return to scene editing mode.

+> **Note**: please avoid multiple people modifying the same prefab asset at the same time, as this may lead to conflicts that cannot be resolved by `git` merging.

 ## Using Prefab

 Drag and drop a prefab from the **Assets** panel to the **Node Tree** or the **Scene** panel to generate a **Prefab Instance** in the scene.
 The Prefab Instance node is shown in blue in the **Node Tree**.